NSRC Industry Day 2012 will be held on April 26th-27th, 2012, with the reception on April 25th.

 networks, high performance wireless networks, and secure

-In the past 12 months, the members of the NSRC have
+In the past 12 months, the members of the INSR have

 collaborated to raise almost $2.9 million in funding through 12